Trip Tips: Munich's Oktoberfest stems from tradition, draws millions

 SO, WHERE‘S THE BEER?

-Young locals favor the Schuetzen-Festzelt tent, famous for its suckling pig in malt beer.
+Young locals favour the Schuetzen-Festzelt tent, famous for its suckling pig in malt beer.
 The even younger ones head to the Schottenhamel, where the Oktoberfest’s first keg is tapped.

 The tapping of the first keg gets local hearts going, not just because the beer will finally flow, but also because everybody is keen to see how many times the city’s mayor has to hit the tap to hammer it in.
 It was four for Munich’s new mayor this year, leaving room for improvement in succeeding years.